 Oatmeal Cookie Ice Cream Sandwiches Recipe

-If you're tight on time, you can use store-bought oatmeal cookies and dip them in melted chocolate, but I highly making these oatmeal chocolate cookies from scratch.
-The dessert sandwiches are sure to appeal to all ages. —Diane Halferty, Corpus Christi, Texas
+If you’re tight on time, you can use store-bought cookies, but I highly recommend making these oatmeal chocolate cookies from scratch.
+The dessert sandwiches are pure fun.
+Sometimes I decorate the sides of the sandwiches with colorful jimmies, too. —Diane Halferty, Corpus Christi, Texas

 - 1/2 cup butter, softened